coreinfrastructure/best-practices-badge/doc/security.md

 ## Security Requirements

-We believe the basic security requirements have been identified and met.
+We believe the basic security requirements have been identified and met, as described below.
+The security requirements identified here were developed through our requirements process, which merges three related processes in ISO/IEC/IEEE 12207 (business or mission analysis, stakeholder needs and requirements definition, and systems/software requirements definition).

 ### Basic security requirements: Confidentiality, Integrity, and Availability